biscuit-auth/biscuit/SPECIFICATIONS.md

 inclusion and set exclusion.

 A *string* is a suite of UTF-8 characters.
 It supports the following
-constraints: prefix, suffix, equal, set inclusion, set exclusion.
+constraints: prefix, suffix, equal, set inclusion, set exclusion, regular expression.

 A *date* is a 64 bit unsigned integer representing a TAI64.
 It supports the following constraints: before, after.